zekrom-vale/ZekDex/README.md

 - `size` (`character`): Legendary / Mythical family size.
 NA if the Pokemon does not belong to a Legendary / Mythical family group.

 ### groups
-Legendary and Mythical Pokémon Groupings
+Legendary and Mythical Pokémon Groupings.
+A dataset containing Legendary and Mythical Pokémon categorized by their family groupings and sizes.
 - `family` (`character`): The family grouping of the Pokémon.
 Examples include 'Tao trio', 'Super-ancient Pokémon', 'Paradox duo', etc.
 - `name` (`character`): The name of the individual Pokémon within the family grouping.
 - `size` (`character`): The size category of the family grouping.
 Categories include 'duos', 'trios', 'quartets', and 'quintets'.